Lswbanban/BlueBrick/BlueBrick/bin/Release/ReadMe.txt

 Open bugs:
 - [target 1.8] MISSING FEATURE (Erik): A new layer type for mesurement tools.
 	- french translation of the ruler tools (toolbar and menu)
-	- implement the ruler selection
+	- the mesurement unit should not have a fixed size
-	- select in rectangle
+	- mouse handle still need some work
 	- implement the ruler edition
 	- Property window for option of each ruler
 	- manage the different unit